jbuehl/carputer/README.md

 ### Temperature sensor - http://ww1.microchip.com/downloads/en/devicedoc/21462d.pdf

 This is a temperature sensor that I happened to have in the parts bin.
+Even though it's working for me, I don't recommend using it.
+A better choice would be the 1-Wire DS18B20 https://www.amazon.com/Adafruit-Accessories-Waterproof-DS18B20-Digital/dp/B00NAY24KW.

 ### Voltage converter - https://www.amazon.com/GEREE-Waterproof-Converter-Adapter-Connector/dp/B00OXZ06I4